-Preparation and dissemination of risk management policy Identification, evaluation and reporting of risk Risk reduction Contribution to the Board Assurance Framework (BAF) Ensure that the Risk Identify and assess Ensure that risk Contribute to or Management Policy is risks and develop a assessments are participate in internal implemented and local risk register for undertaken in their own and external reviews communicated regular review and areas of operation and and audits. effectively within their monitoring. reviewed regularly. departments and teams.
-Contribute to the actions Escalation through the Identify and act upon undertaken to mitigate agreed local any significant hazard or or eliminate high level governance route of the risk; and reporting to risks. risks which exceed the their senior manager local level of delegated any risk that they cannot authority or have an adequately control. impact across a number of LAS departments or Implement control functions. measures arising out of their local risk registers.
-Report all risks arising from reported incidents Ensure adverse in accordance with the incidents are reported
+Preparation and Identification, Risk reduction Contribution to the dissemination of risk evaluation and Board Assurance management policy reporting of risk Framework (BAF) Ensure that the Risk Management Policy is implemented and communicated effectively within their departments and teams.
+Identify and assess risks and develop a local risk register for regular review and monitoring.
+Escalation through the agreed local governance route of the Ensure that risk assessments are undertaken in their own areas of operation and reviewed regularly.
+Identify and act upon any significant hazard or risk; and reporting to Contribute to or participate in internal and external reviews and audits.
+Contribute to the actions undertaken to mitigate or eliminate high level risks. risks which exceed the local level of delegated authority or have an impact across a number of LAS departments or functions.
+Report all risks arising from reported incidents in accordance with the their senior manager any risk that they cannot adequately control.
+Implement control measures arising out of their local risk registers.
+Ensure adverse incidents are reported